46°37'7.51"N 112° 3'19.41"

 VISiT THE FAIRGROUNDS WEBSITE

-A Detailed History of the Fairgrounds, by the
+Download a Detailed History of the Fairgrounds, by the

 Helena/Lewis and Clark County Historic Preservation Commission

 Click on the two PDF links below for a lengthy and fascinating history of the Lewis and Clark County Fairgrounds.
 Part One is an historical summation, Part Two contains numerous maps, aerial views and photographs.
-NOTE: Part Two is a very large file, so allow time for the complete download.
+NOTE: Part Two is a very large, graphics-heavy file, so allow time for the complete download.

 Courtesy of Paul Putz